simonheimlicher/heimlicher.com/content/leadership/impact-leadership-style-organizational-performance/index.md

     title: Leadership meeting
     credit: "Photo by fauxels: https://www.pexels.com/photo/man-wearing-white-long-sleeved-shirt-holding-black-pen-3182781/"
 series:
-- Culture
+- culture
 tags:
-- Leadership
+- leadership
-- Performance
+- performance
 ---

 A comprehensive exploration of the nuanced effects that various leadership styles have on organizational performance.